 Without it I would have needed to create a function that did the loop and

-explicitly returned an Option
+explicitly returned an Option.

-.
+I can also call context on a Result.
 For example, here’s the line where I

 try to open the changelog file.
 If it isn’t present, I create a custom error